ubco-W2022T1-cosc301/project-group19/final_report_group19.md

 Say the words and do the stuff

 ## Conclusion:
-Tie it all together like a nice little bow and finish it up
+Tie it all together like a nice little bow and finish it up  - A stuff